Understanding Carve-In and Carve-Out Adjustments

 • Obligations satisfied at different points in time

-While billing reflects commercial invoicing practices, revenue allocation reflects fair value distribution across performance obligations.
+While billing reflects commercial invoicing practices, revenue allocation reflects fair value distribution based on SSP across performance obligations.
 These two views serve different purposes—and they rarely align naturally.

 The result is a persistent question for finance teams: